yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 =========================    ============  ======================================================================
 Name                         Default       Description
 =========================    ============  ======================================================================
-serializer.delimiter         ,             The field delimiter in the incoming data.
-To use special characters surround
+serializer.delimiter         ,             (type: string) The field delimiter in the incoming data.
+To use special characters
-                                           with double quotes like "\\t" (type: string) **serializer.fieldnames**    --            The mapping from input fields to columns in hive table.
+                                           surround with double quotes like "\\t" **serializer.fieldnames**    --            The mapping from input fields to columns in hive table.
 Specified as a comma separated list (no spaces) of hive table columns names, identifying the input fields in order of their occurrence.
 To skip fields leave the column name unspecified.
-Eg. 'time,,ip,message' indicates the 1st, 3rd and 4th fields in input map to time, ip and message columns in the hive table. serializer.serdeSeparator    Ctrl-A        Customizes the separator used by the underlying serde.
-If serializer.fieldnames are in same order as the table columns, the serializer.delimiter is same as the serializer.serdeSeparator and number of fields in serializer.fieldnames is less than or equal to number of table columns, there can be a gain in efficiency as the fields in incoming event body do not need to be reordered to match order of table columns.
+Eg. 'time,,ip,message' indicates the 1st, 3rd and 4th fields in input map to time, ip and message columns in the hive table. serializer.serdeSeparator    Ctrl-A        (type: character) Customizes the separator used by the underlying serde.
+If fields in serializer.fieldnames are in same order as table columns, the serializer.delimiter is same as the serializer.serdeSeparator and number of fields in serializer.fieldnames is less than or equal to number of table columns, there can be a gain in efficiency as the fields in incoming event body do not need to be reordered to match order of table columns.
 Use single quotes for special characters like '\\t'.
                                            Ensure input fields do not contain this character.
-Preferably set it to same character as serializer.delimiter if the latter is a single character (type: character)
+If serializer.delimiter is a single character, preferably set this to the same character
 =========================    ============  ======================================================================